 What Demotivates Me

 Lack of focus – The company and myself being spread too thin is something that takes the wind out of my sails.
-A product manager spread too thin becomes a project manager… and project management is neither my strength nor something I enjoy.
+A product manager spread too thin becomes a project manager… and project management doesn’t bring me joy.

-Moving targets – While I thrive in the startup context, there’s a limit to how rapidly changing I like things to be.
+Moving targets – While I thrive in the startup context, there’s a limit to how rapidly expectations and goals are changing.

 Values